 Every second, there are more than 40,000 searches on Google, which makes this engine one of the most important sources of information on the planet.
 Little wonder that modern marketers overwhelmingly focus on SEO or the art of raising their search ranks.
 The more effective a company is at leading in search results, the greater its odds of success.

 Staying at the top of Google searches is no easy task, especially given how frequently the engine changes its ranking criteria.
-By paying attention to the Google algorithm update history and adapting to each new Google algorithm, you can keep your page at the top and ensure success in all your marketing endeavors.
+There is a long history of changes attached to Google’s search algorithm.
+However, if you pay attention to the algorithm’s history and adapt to each new Google update, you can keep your page at the top and ensure success in all your marketing endeavors.

 When Did Google Change its Search Algorithm?

-Technically, Google changes its search system every day, but most changes are minor and do not warrant a public announcement.
-But the engine made some major changes to its core algorithm during the week of March 6th, which were large enough to dramatically alter how pages fare in searches.
+Technically, there are Google search updates every day, but most changes are minor and do not warrant a public announcement.
+But the engine made some major changes to its core algorithm during the week of March 6th.
+These changes were large enough to dramatically alter how pages fare in searches.
 Google informed the public of these changes a week later.
 Companies of all stripes have since been working to update their SEO strategies so they can remain near the top even under the new algorithm.

 How Has the Google Search Engine Algorithm Changed?

-While Google made it clear that it has changed its core algorithm, the company declined to say specifically how search rankings will change, or what companies should start doing differently.
+While Google made it clear that it has changed its core algorithm, the company declined to say specifically how search rankings changed, or what companies should start doing differently.
 But the following details have become clear:

 - Intent Is Everything – The central goal of Google’s core algorithm update is almost certainly to make results more closely match users’ intentions.
-Thus to maintain a good ranking under this new algorithm, your best bet is to anticipate what potential customers are looking for.
+So you want to maintain a good ranking under this new algorithm?
+Your best bet is anticipating what potential customers are looking for.
 The better you match your keywords, titles, and metadata to user intent, the better you will perform.

 - Quality Isn’t Key – Because Google ranks pages higher if it considers them to be of good quality, many sites assume that if their ranking goes down, it is because Google doesn’t think they’re making good content.
 But Google’s recent updates were focused on page relevance, not quality.
 Thus even if your rankings drop, you shouldn’t assume it’s because you’re doing a poor job of writing your posts.

 - Solutions Are Supreme – Although Google has not stated this explicitly, many marketing experts have come to the conclusion that companies will perform best if they focus on solving consumers’ problems.
 Consider what issues your potential customers are likely to be struggling with.
-Then write content aimed at resolving those issues, and use keywords and metadata that call attention to your ability to do so.
-In this way, you can adapt not only to the recent updates but to future updates that Google is likely to make.
+Then write content aimed at resolving those issues.
+Use keywords and metadata that call attention to your ability to do so.
+This way, you can adapt to the recent updates and future updates that Google is likely to make.